National Museum Of The Royal Navy in Hartlepool

 A visit to us will bring to life the Royal Navy’s rich history and heritage.
 Our Discovery Visits include the chance to explore our atmospheric authentically created eighteenth century quayside which includes the printers shop, swordsmiths, gunsmiths, admirals house plus much more.
 You will also get the unique opportunity to go on board HMS Trincomalee, currently the oldest warship still afloat in Europe.

-Why are National Museum of the Royal Navy great for School Trips and Educational Visits?
+Why book National Museum of the Royal Navy for School Trips and Educational Visits?

 We now have our brand new self led trail booklet, specifically created for education visits, you will be guided around the ship by Poll the Parrot who will tell you all about what life was like on board and how the sailor's lived and worked.
 Guides will be to hand on board at all times and teachers will be provided with an electronic copy of the trail before your visit.
 Added to this groups can discover what life was like for the officers and crew in our ‘Fighting Ships’ exhibit.